Recent Posts

 Before we finish, if you’ve got time left over in Fuerteventura, you might be interested in an alternative plan.
 There’s a lot to choose from: you could check out the Ruta de los Coroneles, visit the caves at Ajuy, or discover the hidden mysteries of the Malpaís Grande, a protected landscape.

-Categories: Canaries, Fuerteventura, Be inspired
+Categories: Canaries, Fuerteventura, Lifestyle

 Leave a Comment